Nintendocore

 Nintendocore (Note: Always intentionally spelled capitalized.) is a broadly defined style of music that most commonly fuses chiptune and video game music with hardcore punk and/or heavy metal.
 The genre is sometimes considered a direct subgenre of post-hardcore and a fusion genre between metalcore and chiptune.

+Practitioners of this style include Horse the Band and Minibosses.

 Characteristics

 Referred to as the "bastard child of chiptune and metal," Nintendocore frequently features the use of electric guitars, drum kits, and typical rock instrumentation alongside synthesizers, chiptune, 8-bit sounds, and electronically produced beats.
+Loudwire described the style as "literally sound[ing] like a bunch of scene kids got lost inside a Mario game."
+The publication categorized it as a subgenre of both hardcore punk and scene music.

 It originated primarily from hardcore punk and heavy metal, and subgenres of those styles such as post-hardcore, metalcore, and screamo.
 Artists in the genre have also incorporated elements of electro, noise, noise rock, and post-rock.
 Nintendocore groups vary stylistically and come from a wide array of influences.
 Horse the Band combines metalcore, heavy metal, thrash metal, and post-hardcore with post-rock passages.
 "The Black Hole" from Horse the Band's third album, The Mechanical Hand, is an example of Nintendocore, featuring screamed vocals, heavy "Nintendo riffs," and "sound effects from numerous games."
 Math the Band includes electro and dance-punk styles.
 Minibosses use Kyuss-inspired heavy metal riffing, and The Advantage is associated with styles such as noise rock and post-rock.
 The Depreciation Guild was an indie band that incorporated 8-bit sounds, video game music, and elements of shoegaze.

 Some bands feature singing, such as The Depreciation Guild, whose frontman Kurt Feldman provides "ethereal" and "tender vocals," and The Megas, who write lyrics that mirror video game storylines.
 Others, such as Horse the Band and Math the Band, add screamed vocals into the mix.
 But yet other groups are strictly instrumental, such as Minibosses, and The Advantage.
 While otherwise diverse, all Nintendocore groups "use specific instruments to mimic the sounds of Nintendo games."